 He Stood and Delivered

 Two years after leaving the Army I enrolled at Seton Hall University, a Catholic school which had recently gone co-ed.
-My new uniform consisted of blues jeans, a white shirt under a black vest, a pearl in my right ear, a pony tail, and my grimy boonie hat, adorned with love beads, Combat Medic Badge, Cav patch, grenade pins, the word Cambodia inked on the brim.
+My new uniform consisted of blues jeans, a white shirt, black vest, pearl in my right ear, a pony tail, and my boonie hat, adorned with love beads, a First Cavalry patch, grenade pins, the word Cambodia inked on the brim.
 I didn’t talk much that first semester.
-“Who’s that guy?
-Who is he?” the pretty coeds said behind my back.
+“Who’s that guy?” the pretty coeds said behind my back.
 I later learned they thought I was strange.

-One afternoon, while sharing a joint, I played a few notes of Erik Satie’s Gymnopedie on an album by Blood, Sweat and Tears.
-As the sad limpid notes poured forth, “Think of something,” I said.
-Wally’s impersonation of an old woman in exile was stunning.
+One afternoon, stoned, I played an arrangement of Erik Satie’s Gymnopedie, featured on an album by Blood, Sweat and Tears.
+As the sad limpid notes poured forth, “Think of something,” I said to Wally.
+His impersonation of a sad old woman was stunning.
 “Well son, here I am, sitting all by my lonesome, biding my time, feeling my years, here at the Hidden Embarrassment Old Folks Home.”
-And he kept going, a flawless unscripted ventriloquised five minute virtuoso monolog with a perfect beginning, middle and end.
-How did he do it?
-I kept those tapes for quite some time.
+I kept that flawless, unscripted ventriloquised five minute virtuoso monologue for quite some time.

-One Thanksgiving I invited Wally to my parents place for dinner.
+One Thanksgiving I invited Wally to my parent’s place for dinner.
 My father, paranoid and depressed, punned compulsively.
-My mother was schizophrenic and served as his fall guy.
-As we ate the unappetizing meal, my father turned to Wally and asked: “What Hollywood actor does this turkey remind you of?”
-In his wonderfully theatrical voice, with perfect timing and pitch, Wally replied, “I…I don’t know, Mr. Levy.
+My mother, a schizophrenic, served as his fall guy.
+As we ate her unappetizing meal, my father turned to Wally and asked: “What Hollywood actor does this turkey remind you of?”
+In his wonderfully theatrical voice, with perfect timing and pitch, Wally replied, “I…I don’t know.
 What…what Hollywood actor could it be?”
 “Cluck,” said my father.
 “Cluck Gobble!”
-Wally chuckled his throaty laugh, clutched his sides, fell from his chair, rolled on the carpeted floor, and continued to laugh hysterically.
+Wally chortled his throaty laugh, clutched his sides, fell from his chair, rolled on the carpeted floor, and continued to laugh hysterically.
 “Oh Max!” said my mother, playing her part.
-My father couldn’t have asked for a better audience.
+My father, grinning with satisfaction, couldn’t have asked for a better audience.

 In the spring of 1976, on the day I was to sit for my year book portrait at the student center, I removed my sport jacket and tie and handed them to Wally.
-We were about the same height, had the same lanky build.
-The jacket and shirt fit well.
-I helped with the tie.
+We were nearly the same height, had the same lanky build.
 Wally knew my address and phone number.
-He memorized my date of birth, confidently gave me thumbs up, an artful smile, and marched up, up the spiraling staircase to the office where my picture would be taken.
-Ten minutes later he hurried down, a worried look on his handsome face.
+He memorized my date of birth, gave me an artful smile, and proceeded up the spiraling staircase to where the photographer awaited.
+Ten minutes later Wally hurried down, a worried look on his handsome face.
 Breathless, “Marc, what’s your social security number?”
-The nine digits committed to memory, he hurried back to the photographer.
+The nine digits committed to memory, he hurried back upstairs.
+No long afterward, in triumph, he handed me the coat and tie, a copy of the photographer’s receipt.
+The photo proofs, he said, would be mailed in two months.

-When the proofs arrived I sent the yearbook company a fifty dollar check for one copy of the 1976 edition of The Galleon.
-On page 228, among the graduates, instead of my somewhat gaunt and serious Caucasian face, behold the lambent look of the kinky haired Afro American posing for the camera.
-Beneath the black and white portrait, my capitalized name and new credential, BA, Religious Studies.
+That April I sent the yearbook company a fifty-dollar check for one copy of the 1976 edition of The Galleon.
+On page 228, among the graduates, instead of my somewhat gaunt and serious Caucasian face, behold the lambent look of the kinky-haired Afro American posing for the camera.
+Beneath the black and white portrait, my capitalized name and new credential, B.A., Religious Studies.

 Ten years later I received a long distance phone call.
 Wally was desperate.
-He didn’t explain why.
 Could I lend him money?
 Of course.
 In those days one hundred dollars was a not immodest sum.
 I never heard back.

 In 1992 it was my turn to disappear.
-I left the United States, for eight months backpacking Central America.
-In Todos Santos, a mountain village in Guatemala, I spent hours, as if on patrol, trekking the well used trails.
+I left the United States, for eight months backpacked Central America.
+In Todos Santos, a mountain village in Guatemala, as if on patrol, I spent hours trekking the well-used trails.
 The few gringos and villagers I knew thought I was strange.
-After drifting a year in Northampton I moved to New Zealand, where I found work and saved money to backpack Southeast Asia, Indonesia, Australia, Europe.
-I had many adventures, but many flashbacks too.
-Eight months later I spent an insufferable seven weeks at a VA PTSD ward in Montrose, NY.
-Between 1996 and 2000 I moved 12 times.
+A year later I found work in New Zealand, saved money, backpacked Southeast Asia, Indonesia, Australia, Europe.
+For eight months I had many adventures, but many flashbacks too.
+Once home I spent an insufferable seven weeks at a VA PTSD ward in Montrose, NY.

-One morning in April 2026 I came across a photo of Riff Hutton in an online magazine.
+One morning in the spring of 2026 I came across an article with a photo of Riff Hutton.
 “Doogie Howser, M.D. and General Hospital Star, Dies At 73,” it began.
-Wally, I gasped, and felt a great sense of loss, though reading of his many accomplishments, more than I imagined, I felt happy for him too, and grateful for having been his friend.
+“Wally,” I gasped.
+A great sense of loss swept over me.
+Yet as I read of his many accomplishments, more than I imagined, I felt happy for him too, and grateful for having been his friend.

 ___________